 ** Hubbard unflinchingly upholds the Constitution.
 Elise Kraft is a CIA Agent that compromises the law and makes mistakes, eventually [[spoiler: getting killed for it]].
 General Devereaux ignores the law to protect his country and its people.
 Guess who is portrayed as being in the right?

-** From a rather specific point of view, they're all right: Hubbard's steadfast belief in the law is what you'd expect from an FBI agent, but it's utterly useless against the dedicated terrorists he's up against.
+** From a rather specific point of view, they're all right: Hubbard's steadfast belief in the law is what you'd expect from an FBI agent, but it's utterly useless against dedicated Islamic terrorists who will die for their cause.
 Elise's attempts to sway and use people have their uses, as she's able to help identify several cells and gather needed intelligence to take them down, but the blowback from her operations years before the main plot were what set everything off.
 And Devereaux specifically argued against martial law, and specifically stated that he didn't want to do it, but he was ordered to and therefore he was doing it.
 He's not wrong to follow orders, and he has the best intentions in mind, but he does take it too far without realizing it.

 * CrowningMomentOfHeartwarming: Notice how after the bus explodes, and emergency crews break cover, pretty much everyone rushes towards the burning remains of the bus to extinguish the blaze and look for survivors, except for Frank, who immediately rushes to Hubbard's side to check on him.